Learn

 What is Domain Rating (DR)?

-It is calculated based on the number and quality of backlinks pointing to the site.
+It is calculated based on the number and quality of dofollow backlinks pointing to the site.
 A higher DR generally indicates a more authoritative domain that search engines may trust more.
-DR is domain-wide (not page-specific) and uses a logarithmic scale: improving from DR 10 to 20 is relatively easy, while moving from DR 50 to 60 is much harder.
+DR is domain-wide (not page-specific) and uses a logarithmic scale: improving from DR 10 to 20 is relatively easy, while moving from DR 50 to 60 is much harder, and DR 70 to 80 can require hundreds of quality links.

 How is DR calculated?